 How To Take Brahmi

 You can purchase Brahmi as a powder or an extract, and in tablet or capsule form.

 A typical starting dose as a supplement is 500 mg twice a day after meals and if needed, slowly work up to 2 grams per day.
 If you’re working with a health care practitioner for a specific condition, they might start you at a higher dose.

 Brahmi is a cooling herb so it can dampen an already weak digestive system if taken alone.
-Adding digestive herbs like ginger or cardamom help to balance its cooling effect on your gut.
+Adding digestive herbs like ginger or cardamom helps to balance its cooling effect on your gut.

 Most people tolerate Brahmi very well and there are no clear contradictions or drug-related interactions.
 But I recommend working with a health care practitioner when you are taking prescription medications that target the brain since Brahmi also impacts neurochemistry.

 Some people can experience GI discomfort with Brahmi, such as nausea, abdominal cramps and diarrhea.
 Typically, these symptoms occur if you start with too high of a dose, or if your digestive system is weak.
 When I first started taking Brahmi, in my enthusiasm for its benefits, I began with too high of a dose and experienced some nausea.
 I then reduced my dose and then slowly titrated it back up with no problems.

 My personal preference is taking Brahmi as a powder in warm water combined with ashwagandha powder and shankhpushpi powder with a hint of ghee.
 The combination of these three powders is a common Ayurvedic herbal cocktail for protecting and restoring the mind from stress and fatigue.
 I’ve found this combination to be particularly beneficial for women who are in perimenopause, a time of tremendous physical and mental fluctuation due to unpredictable hormonal shifts.

 - 1/3 cup hot water